wp-plugins/ewww-image-optimizer/readme.txt

 1. **Better PNG optimization.** YOu can use pngout and optipng in conjunction.
 1. **Root access not needed** Pre-compiled binaries are made available to install directly within the Wordpress folder.

+= Theme Images =

+It is now possible to optimize all of the images within your current theme (you must have permissions to edit themes).
+If you are using a child theme, the images for the parent theme will also be optimized.
+If the theme is updated, you will need to re-optimize, so it is recommended that you contact the theme author if you find significant savings are possible.

 = NextGEN Integration =

-Features re-optimization capability, and bulk optimizing.
+In NextGEN 2.0.x, images are not optimized on initial upload (yet).
+Newly uploaded images can be optimized via the Gallery Management pages.
+The plugin features re-optimization capability, and bulk optimizing.
 The NextGEN Bulk Optimize function is located near the bottom of the NextGEN menu, and will optimize all images in all galleries.
+It is also possible to optimize groups of images in a gallery, or multiple galleries at once.
 NOTE: Does not optimize thumbnails on initial upload, 1.4.1+ will provide the option to optimize thumbnails after uploading images.

 = GRAND Flash Album Gallery Integration =